 What Is A Mobile Home Park

-According to the Mobile Home Park Home Owners Allegiance, there are more than 45,600 mobile home parks in the US, and more than 5,500 of these are located in the state of Florida.
-The Financial Times reports that about 22 million Americans are living in mobile homes.
-This trend is largely due to rising housing prices.
+According to the Mobile Home Park Home Owners Allegiance, there are more than 45,600 mobile home parks in the United States, with over 5,500 in Florida.
+The Financial Times estimates that about 22 million Americans live in mobile homes due to escalating housing prices.
+Many wage earners cannot afford traditional homes, and even renting consumes a large part of their income.
+As a result, mobile homes have become an affordable housing option.

 12 Necessary Steps To Start A Mobile Home Park